hannes/MonetDBLite/README.md

 [`CompletableFuture<T> exceptionally(Function<Throwable,? extends T> fn)`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#exceptionally-java.util.function.Function-)
 method to handle the exceptions.

-### 4. I am getting very low negative numbers and NullPointer exceptions in the QueryResultSet!
+### 4. I am getting very low negative numbers and/or NullPointer exceptions in the QueryResultSet!

 You are getting SQL `NULL` values in your query result sets.
 As explained above, for the primitive MonetDB SQL types we map them to the JVM minimum values.
 For the more complex MonetDB SQL types like `CHAR` and `DATE` we map to Java